Jaycar-Electronics/Camping-Power-Meter/README.md

 ## Software and Libraries

 * This uses the ESP8266, so you need to set up the ESP instructions in the Arduino IDE.
 You can do this by following the instructions in the manual on the [ESP8266 Product Page](http://jaycar.com.au/p/XC3802)

+* We are also using the ESP8266 SPIF File System, you can set this up by first downloading the [ESP Tool](https://github.com/esp8266/arduino-esp8266fs-plugin/releases/download/0.1.3/ESP8266FS-0.1.3.zip) and placing it in your `Arduino/tools/` directory (or make one if it doesn't exist) - so the end result should look like `Arduino/tools/ESP8266FS/tool/xxx.jar`

 ## Theory and Design